 Notwithstanding any other articles which may be added or incorporated, the provisions of Articles I through III and this sentence will be controlling.
-Any additional articles inconsistent with section 408(a) and the related regulations will be invalid.
+Any additional articles inconsistent with sections 408(a) and 408(p) and the related Regulations will be invalid.